kwiromeo/amphetype/README.md

-But for now the easiest and recommended way to install is to make sure your system has Python (version 3.6+ required) installed and then install via `pip`:
+But for now the easiest and recommended way to install is to make sure your system has Python (version 3.6+ required) installed and then install via `pip` or `pip3`:

 ``` bash
 $ pip install amphetype
 ```

-This should give you an executable command `amphetype`, so to run simply do:
+This should give you an executable command `amphetype`, so simply run
+it:

 ``` bash
 $ amphetype